Both new and current JJC students can apply to the honors program.

 - Colloquia designed by and for honors students to provide unique experiences beyond the classroom

 Honors classes are not structured to simply give more work.
-Rather, the philosophy of teaching we use encourages more interaction and discussion in the classroom, along with more engaging assignments.
+Instead, our philosophy of teaching encourages more interaction and discussion in the classroom, along with more engaging assignments.

 What are interdisciplinary courses?